Procionn/WMM/README.md

 ## Installation
 Download the [release archive](https://github.com/Procionn/WMM/releases) for your system and unpack it.
+RPM packages for installation on linux will be prepared later.

 **Note:**
 Mods will be stored in the program’s directory.
 To avoid in-game stutters, it is recommended to install the program on the same drive as the game, or on another drive with comparable read speed.